microsoft/bond/cs/nuget/readme.txt

     $BondOptions         : Additional options to pass to the gbc compiler for this project
     $BondCodegenMode     : Code generation mode for gbc to use (default c#)

+By default gbc is executed with `--jobs=-2` option to compile multiple .bond files concurrently, using 2 fewer jobs than there are processor cores.
+You can override this behaviour by setting a different value for `--jobs` option via the `BondOptions` property.

 For details see http://microsoft.github.io/bond/manual/bond_cs.html#code-generation

 ReSharper